AlexRmlt/ethicbot-rasa/data/nlu.md

 - [The supporters](stakeholder) of the respective football club
 - [The members of the club's board](stakeholder)
 - His [students](stakeholder)
+- [Terrorists](stakeholder) have captured an airplane and threaten to fly it into a crowded city.
+- [Plenty of people](stakeholder:plenty of people) at the ground are in danger if the airplane was to crash near them.

 ## intent:thanks
 - you helped a lot thank you